ngripon/vip-ivp/doc/website/docs/vip_ivp.md

 ### loop_node(shape=None, strict=True)

-Create a loop node.
-Loop node can accept new inputs through its “loop_into()” method after being instantiated.
+Create a Loop Node.
+A Loop Node can accept new inputs through its “loop_into()” method after being instantiated.

 * **Parameters:**
   * **shape** (`Union`[`int`, `tuple`[`int`, `...`]]) – Shape of the NumPy array contained in the Loop Node.
 If None, the Loop Node will contain a scalar.